-Over the last decade, the maximum operating temperature of many of Western Power's critical lines has been raised from 65°C to 100°C, as an effective low cost option for increasing capacity.
+Over the last decade, the maximum operating temperature of many of Western Power's critical lines has been raised from 65^oC to 100^oC, as an effective low cost option for increasing capacity.
 Spare capacity via other low cost options is becoming exhausted.
 Examples of the recent projects that released capacity are:

-- KEM-KW stringing underway;

-- Shotts to KEM to be strung;

-- ST-Kenwick 91 to be strung;

-- ST-EP split phase line converted to double circuit;

-- KW-SF split phase line converted to double circuit.
+- KEM-KW stringing completed; - Shotts to KEM to be strung; - ST-Kenwick 91 stringing completed; - ST-EP split phase line converted to double circuit; - KW-SF split phase line converted to double circuit; - NT-Neerabup 330kV line to be formed by converting part of an existing 132kV line.